 The Justice League are battling against The Legion of Doom.
 During the midst of the battle, it is found that Weather Wizard is possessed by the demon Trigon.
 As the Justice League battle against the demonic forces, Damian ignores Batman’s orders to stay on the sidelines and crashes the Batwing into Weather Wizard, defeating the demon.
 Not happy with Damian, Batman gets Nightwing to place him into the custody of the Teen Titans.
 Refusing to be a team player, Damian eventually begins to connect with the mysterious Raven who has magical powers.
 Meanwhile, Trigon possesses Superman.
 As the Teen Titans are dragged into combat with Trigon’s demonic minions, they learn of Raven’s past as the daughter of Trigon who fled to Earth after her father devastated her home planet of Azarath.

 The Teen Titans are one of the numerous superhero teams that populate comic-books.
 Originally appearing in DC Comics in 1964, the group was pitched in terms of the idea of sidekicks like Robin, Wonder Girl, Aquaboy and Kid Flash coming together to form their own junior equivalent of the Justice League.
 The complement has changed over the years with a number of new heroes being created specific to the group.
 On screen, the Titans made an appearance in the animated The Superman/Aquaman Hour (1967-8) but did not get their own show until the animated tv series Teen Titans (2003-6), which had one film spinoff with Teen Titans: Trouble in Tokyo (2006), as well a revival series Teen Titans Go!
-(2013– ), which places more of a comedic spin on the characters.
-They are due to make their live-action debut in the upcoming tv series Titans (2018– ).
+(2013– ), which places more of a comedic spin on the characters and had a film spinoff with Teen Titans Go to the Movies (2018).
+They subsequently made their live-action debut in the tv series Titans (2018– ).

 The first thing you think about when it comes to Justice League vs Teen Titans is what an incredibly crowded film it is going to end up being with two superheroic teams together on screen, not to mention that this also serves as an introductory story for one of the sets of characters.
 The film gets around this is several ways.
 Like several of the other DC Universe Original Animated Movies – Assault on Arkham, Throne of Atlantis, Justice League Dark – the headline name the film purports to be about acts as a bait and switch that serves to introduce the lesser-known superhero or team, which the film is then about.
 Principally what we have is a Teen Titans film with the Justice League serving as supporting cast – they turn up at regular intervals before everyone unites to defeat the Big Bad.